pkoning2/pydecnet/pydecnet/README.txt

 tested:

-- Data links: LAN and point to point frameworks, Ethernet (via the Johnny Bilquist bridge; via pcap; or via TAP); GRE encapsulation of Ethernet; DDCMP (point to point only, over TCP, UDP, an actual UART, or my synchronous framer USB device); Multinet over UDP (not recommended due to the fact that this protocol grossly violates the
+- Data links: LAN and point to point frameworks, Ethernet (via the Johnny Billquist bridge; via pcap; or via TAP); GRE encapsulation of Ethernet; DDCMP (point to point only, over TCP, UDP, an actual UART, or my synchronous framer USB device); Multinet over UDP (not recommended due to the fact that this protocol grossly violates the